-- From June 2015 through September 2019, the five Post-Discharge Short-term Follow-Up projects have enrolled 1,780 patients.
-Butte's project had the largest enrollment (1,001 patients), and Alameda's had the smallest (137 patients). - The Post-Discharge Short-term Follow-Up projects have improved patient safety by performing home visits within a few days of a patient's hospital discharge to ensure that patients understand their discharge instructions, are taking medications as prescribed, have sufficient refills to manage their conditions, have scheduled follow-up visits with their physicians and are adhering to any dietary restrictions pertinent to management of their condition. - All five Post-Discharge Short-term Follow-Up projects have had all-cause 30-day readmission rates for persons with one or more of the chronic conditions they target that are below the partner hospital's historical readmission rate.
+- From June 2015 through September 2020, the five Post-Discharge Short-Term Follow-Up projects have enrolled 1,814 patients.
+Butte's project had the largest enrollment (1,001 patients), and Alameda's had the smallest (140 patients). - The Post-Discharge Short-Term Follow-Up projects have improved patient safety by performing home visits within a few days of a patient's hospital discharge to ensure that patients understand their discharge instructions, are taking medications as prescribed, have sufficient refills to manage their conditions, have follow-up visits scheduled with their physicians and are adhering to any dietary restrictions pertinent to the management of their condition. - Across all five Post-Discharge Short-Term Follow-Up projects, all-cause 30-day readmission rates for persons with one or more of the chronic conditions that they target are below the partner hospital's historical readmission rate for that condition.
 Butte's heart failure patients were the only group whose all-cause 30-day readmission rate was higher than the historical rate.
-In response to these findings, Butte changed its protocol in November 2017 to provide at least one home visit to every patient, but its readmission rate for patients with heart failure did not decrease. - Through September 2019, the five Post-Discharge Short-term Follow-Up projects avoided potential costs of approximately \$1.3 million, the majority of which (61%) would accrue to Medicare.
+In response to these findings, Butte changed its protocol in November 2017 to provide at least one home visit to every patient, but its readmission rate for patients with heart failure did not decrease. - Through September 2020, the five Post-Discharge Short-Term Follow-Up projects avoided potential costs of approximately \$1.4 million, the majority of which (61%) would accrue to Medicare.
 Participating hospitals also reduced their risk of incurring Medicare penalties for excessive readmissions.